KINSTON (WTVD) -- The Neuse River crested on Saturday morning, leaving most of the hard-hit town of Kinston completely submerged.

 CLICK HERE FOR HOW YOU CAN DONATE or text NCRECOVERS to 30306

-If you have items to donate like water or clothes, dial 211 and someone will direct you on where to go.
+If you have items to donate like water or clothes, dial 211 and someone will direct you

 MORE: WANT TO HELP?
 FOOD BANKS NEED DONATIONS AFTER MATTHEW